MSDarshan91/course_advanced_dbt/week1.md

 - In fct_active_users model, I replaced the reference table from stg_bingeflix__events to fct_events.
 This helped reolve the `is_empty_fct_model_fanout_` issue.

 ### Task 4: Install SQLFluff and run it to fix violations
 Installed sqlfluff and fixed the violations with `sqlfluff fix -p0` command.
+In addition to the example sqlfull configuration, I also added a new capitalisation_policy.